jeromeNoir/openPIV_demoClass/README.md

 # openPIV_demoClass

-For more information visit the original repository: [openPIV](https://github.com/OpenPIV/openpiv-python)
+For more information about openPIV visit the original repository: [openPIV](https://github.com/OpenPIV/openpiv-python)

 ## To Install openPIV
 * create a environment: